maker0101/Todoist_Clone/README.md

 ### Accessibility ♿

 No extra efforts have been put into making this project more accessible.
-For a production-ready app, adding aria roles and keyboard support would go a long way toward making the app more accessible.
+For a production-ready app, adding aria roles and keyboard support would go a long way towards making the app more accessible.

 ### Testing 🧪